OPSCOMPASS

 • Designed six new product features and refreshed nearly every page of our web application in my first year

-• Led comprehensive UX audit in 2023 resulting in redesigns that reduced customer bounce rate by 25%
+• Led a comprehensive UX audit in 2023, resulting in redesigns that reduced customer bounce rate by 25%

 • Streamlined development handoffs through detailed documentation, reducing implementation questions and revisions